The Story of Tank

 In 2014, Pooch Professionals was established and providing dog training, walking, and overnight care services all over the Silicon Valley.
 Then, at a regular health check-up for Tank her vet informed her he had developed a heart condition and the prognosis was unknown.
 With the understanding that Tank could go on to live another 5 years or drop dead unexpectedly at any given time, Teri made a choice to prioritize time with Tank over her work with her team.

-Teri and Tank packed up with her partner d’Andra and her 3 small dogs, Yeti, Sherpa, and Teddy Graham.
-Together they migrated north of San Francisco to one of their favorite places to escape to, the Russian River Valley.
+Teri and Tank packed up and migrated north of San Francisco to one of their favorite places to escape to, the Russian River Valley.
 Together they closed out a late summer in a home along the river where Tank would often wander down to sink his feet into the mud and stroll on back into the house to take a nap on the couch, seemingly blissfully unaware of the giant mess he had made.
-Teri, d’Andra, and their pack of 4 spent countless days exploring around the empty beaches and trails together there in the off season.
+Teri and Tank spent countless days exploring around the empty beaches and trails together there in the off season.

 In November of 2017, Tank took his last breath.
-His legacy lived on in the hearts of Teri, d’Andra, and the many other lives he touched during his time here on earth with us.
+His legacy lived on in the hearts of Teri and the many lives he touched during his time here on earth with us.

 By 2018, Pooch Professionals, originally inspired by Tank’s great influence, was doubling each year.
 With the rapid growth in the Treasure Valley and number of households with dogs, the decision to expand into a facility was made.